spencertipping/bipolar/neurotransmitters.md

 ## The five-minute version
+**TODO:** re-review this section to make sure it summarizes the rest (and maybe start by fleshing everything else out first)

 If you don't have time to read everything, here's (in my opinion) the most important stuff to know about:

 + [MTHFR enzyme](https://en.wikipedia.org/wiki/Methylenetetrahydrofolate_reductase), the methionine cycle, and hyperhomocysteinemia -- common failure points if you have an MTHFR mutation (can be addressed with methylfolate, but read more before doing this long-term)